subhvk18/Weather-Report/README.md

 ### Weather App

- Used openweather api to connect this app to get weather info❗️
+ Used openweather api to connect this app to get weather info ❗️

 ## Warning
 If you clone this repo you need to get your own api key and replace it in index.js file on line 1 :